Ahmed-ShawkyEgy/Android-App-Market-Data-Analysis/README.md

 # Android Application Market Data Analysis
 *CSEN1095 Course Final Project*

-In this project, we try to analyze the The Android Apps market, using the data set provided here: (https://www.datacamp.com/projects/619).
+In this project, we analyze the The Android Apps market, using the data set provided here: (https://www.datacamp.com/projects/619).

 ### Questions:-